MakerFaireOrlando/mfo-static-website/_exhibits/2023-hackbatch-tales-from-a-tiny-workshop.md

     full: /assets/images/exhibit-images/23-51-exhibit-addl5-hackbatch-tales-from-a-tiny-workshop-img-0725-full.JPG
 website: "https://hackbatch.com/maker-faire/"
 video: "https://youtu.be/rAX26Tzf_5Y?si=2haxsLXnq7J18srC"
-video-embed: '<iframe width="1024" height="576" src="https://www.youtube.com/embed/rAX26Tzf_5Y?feature=oembed" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen title="Sometimes, you need to reinvent the wheel"></iframe>'
+video-embed: '<iframe width="1024" height="576" src="https://www.youtube.com/embed/rAX26Tzf_5Y?feature=oembed" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen title="This 3D printed robot wheel has no axle"></iframe>'
 maker:
   name: "Hackbatch"
   description: "Hackbatch is a blog and YouTube channel documenting the process of a maker in progress.
 I make and design robots, work with electronics, and use engineering to make art.
 I write and make videos about my experiences as a maker and the challenges I find in each project."